1-800-262-2318

 AWP300 / Animal Welfare Practices

 Issues surrounding animal abuse are addressed in this course.
 Field trips to animal shelters and refuges will enhance understanding for the student.
 Guest speakers may also be utilized to present content on food and nutrition and other animal care products.
 Community events such as nutrition education information sessions for the public and pet visitation activities to various groups may also occur during this course.
+Topics surrounding alternative and complementary medicine will also be introduced, such as acupuncture, herbology, and aromatherapy.
+Students will be introduced to their poster presentation capstone project by the end of Term I, which involves students researching and presenting a current topic or issue in the field of animal health and welfare.
+The presentations are presented during this course.

 AHP199 / Veterinary Practice Education